 Statistics Canada monitors the prevalence and severity of household food insecurity through its population surveys.
 This monitoring has enabled research on the predictors of food insecurity, the impact on health and health care, and the effects of different policy interventions on food insecurity.

-PROOF is a CIHR-funded, interdisciplinary research program working to identify effective policy interventions to reduce household food insecurity in Canada.
-Learn more about PROOF
+PROOF is an interdisciplinary research program examining effective policy interventions to reduce household food insecurity in Canada.